-Justin X. Thompson is a partner advising commercial and industrial developers, investors, lenders and property owners on all aspects of real estate transactions— including financing, development, leasing, loan restructurings, land exchanges, sale-leasebacks, property management arrangements and joint ventures.
+Justin X. Thompson serves as managing partner of the firm's Los Angeles office and is a partner advising commercial and industrial developers, investors, lenders and property owners on all aspects of real estate transactions— including financing, development, leasing, loan restructurings, land exchanges, sale-leasebacks, property management arrangements and joint ventures.

 I represent clients across the spectrum of the real estate industry, from acquisition, financing and development to leasing and disposition.
 I have worked on all types of real estate projects, ranging from residential and mixed-use to commercial, industrial and health care projects.
 In addition, there are several niche areas that particularly interest me.